dguerri/random-tech-stuff/Stress and burnout/index.md

 Of course not all sources of stress can be controlled, but when you can, you are in luck.

 The trick here is to detect rationally when lots of effort won't lead to progress we thought we could or would make.
 When that happens, we can re-focus our effort, trying different strategies.
-Substantially, we analyse the problem, we plan, and we execute on that plan.
+Substantially, we analyze the problem, we plan, and we execute on that plan.

 This doesn't have to be formal or written down in steps to follow, although sometimes that does help.

 There are trivial cases.
 For instance:

-* Do you keep procrastinating an important task?
+- Do you keep procrastinating an important task?
 Take a look at the 20 minutes rule.
 It really works.
-* Do you get distracted easily while programming?
+- Do you get distracted easily while programming?
 For me, personally, classical music helps.
-* You spent hours trying to find that f*%$ing bug?
+- You spent hours trying to find that f*%$ing bug?
 Use the rubber duck debugging.

 > For non-trivial cases, introspection and rationalization help.
 But, most of the time, the plan you develop must include completing the stress-response cycle, because we rarely make good decisions when we are "upset" or stressed.